AVSLab/basilisk/docs/source/Install/pullCloneBSK.rst

 next :ref:`install <bskInstall>` and compile the code before you can run it.

-The Basilisk frameworke is developed using the Git version control system.
+The Basilisk framework is developed using the Git version control system.
 The following directions explain how to clone or pull a copy from the repository.

 #.
 If you have not already installed ``lfs`` (Large File Storage) system, go to `Git LFS Support Page <https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage>`__ to download and install ``lfs`` before pulling the Basilisk repo.